'This is starting to look really ominous in the South,' expert says, as US is among nations with highest rate of new Covid-19 cases

 Republican Govs.
 Ron DeSantis of Florida and Greg Abbott of Texas have issued executive orders that ban mask mandates in their states.
 DeSantis, however, went a step further and threatened to withhold the salaries of superintendents and school board members who disregard his order.

+"As a parent myself of two young children...
+I want public health officials to make decisions about how to keep my kids safe, not politicians," Psaki said at a press briefing.

+"Not only is Governor DeSantis not abiding by public health decisions, he's fundraising off of this."

-On Friday, the Texas Court of Appeals ruled against Abbott, upholding that mask mandates may remain in Bexar and Dallas counties.
+The Texas Court of Appeals on Friday ruled against Abbott, upholding that mask mandates may remain in Bexar and Dallas counties.
 Abbott had requested the appeals court to stay rulings from two lower courts that decided mask mandates in those counties can be effective, despite the governor's executive order banning mask mandates.

+And in Hays County, Texas, which includes part of Austin, an executive order Saturday from Hays County Judge Ruben Becerra will require that students, staff and visitors wear masks in county schools.

+Becerra said the order was "intended to slow down community spread of the COVID-19 virus and free up hospital space."

 In Arizona, education groups are suing the state for banning public schools from imposing mask and vaccine mandates.